-Time factor as to how long the ulcer lasts is key to differentiate between a common mouth ulcer and cancerous ulcer.
+Time factor as to how long the ulcer lasts is the key to differentiate between a common mouth ulcer and a cancerous ulcer.

-Generally common mouth ulcers last to about 7 to 10 days.
+Generally, common mouth ulcers last for about 7 to 10 days.

-They appear white and are few millimeter in size except the ones from viral infections wherein a group of ulcers might seem as one large lesion and are painful.
+They appear white and are a few millimeters in size except the ones from viral infections wherein a group of ulcers might seem like one large lesion and are painful.
 Whereas cancerous ulcers grow in size as well as they appear red and white.